 English, Maths and Science are also regularly brought to life through these doorways, as each theme lends itself well to exciting and creative learning opportunities in these subjects.
 Using and applying learning in a range of ways is what makes it ‘stick’, so if you enter into a ‘Pathway’ lesson, you are likely to see children taking on the role of detectives, historians, investigators, professors and many more!
 Pathways for each year group are available on the class pages.

-Our ‘Home School Connection’ opportunities are wonderful events where the children’s families are invited into school to share the learning journey with their child at the end of each Doorway.
-Children and adults are thrown into a range of activities that show off the learning that has taken place.
+Our ‘Home School Connection’ opportunities are wonderful events where the children’s families are invited into school to share the learning journey with their child at the end of each Doorway – sadly these have been affected by the pandemic; however we continue to include opportunities to share learning and celebrate success with our families on Class Dojo.

 Throughout their learning pathway, the impact upon children is continuously evaluated against the Early Years Framework or National Curriculum milestones and objectives.
 Subject leaders and class teachers across school will talk to children about what progress they believe they have made in securing new knowledge and skills, records of learning in books, Google drives and portfolios are used to evidence knowledge and progression, reflective evaluations and assessments by children will also provide a more formalised assessment of attainment.

-The Letters and Sounds programme is separated into six Phases - your child's teacher will be able to tell you which Phase your child is currently working on.
+The Letters and Sounds programme is separated into Phases - your child's teacher will be able to tell you which Phase your child is currently working on, what their sounds are and how you can help further at home.
+If you require any further support, please come into school and speak with your child's class teacher or our Phonics Leader, Miss Ryan

-For more information and resources for 'letters and sounds' that children will learn in school please visit: https://www.oxfordowl.co.uk/welcome-back/for-home/reading-owl/advice-for-parents/reading-at-home/phonics-made-easy.
+For more information and resources for 'Little Wandle’ that children will learn in school please visit https://www.littlewandlelettersandsounds.org.uk/resources/for-parents/.